 From Outcome Challenges to Activities Outcome Challenge Progress markers - Describe the change in the boundary actors that you hope to see over the next twelve months if GWP is very successful.
 What will the boundary actors be doing differently?
 Action to be taken by GWP - Specify what will be done, by whom, when and where.
-[High level Output expected from activities: in italics below OC #1: National and basin institutions will take into account the links between water and climate change to plan and implement integrated solutions for the development and management of water resources at national and basin levels (-) GWP SA is supporting SADC, RBOs (such as LIMCOM, ZAMCOM and ORASECOM) to advance regional cooperation in climate change adaptation in shared water courses for regional integration and economic development GWP SA is supporting the integration of water security and climate change resilience into national development planning, decision making processes Build capacity and providing knowledge to stakeholders in the Orange Senqu basin to influence development planning processes to prioritize and integrate investments that promote water security and climate resilience.
+[High level Output expected from activities: in italics below] OC #1: National and basin institutions will take into account the links between water and climate change to plan and implement integrated solutions for the development and management of water resources at national and basin levels (-) GWP SA is supporting SADC, RBOs (such as LIMCOM, ZAMCOM and ORASECOM) to advance regional cooperation in climate change adaptation in shared water courses for regional integration and economic development GWP SA is supporting the integration of water security and climate change resilience into national development planning, decision making processes Build capacity and providing knowledge to stakeholders in the Orange Senqu basin to influence development planning processes to prioritize and integrate investments that promote water security and climate resilience.
 Stakeholder inputs into basin IWRM Plan WACDEP - southern Africa region: Develop the Limpopo basin consolidated report on the economics of climate change studies (cost of inaction) - informed by 4 country studies (the 4 riparians Botswana, Mozambique, South Africa and Zimbabwe).
 A tool will be developed (incorporating (ToRs, methodology and application guidance) for other basins to adopt and apply WACDEP Zimbabwe: The National Climate Change Response Strategy will be in place.
 Sector plans and national development plans will demonstrate how to respond to climate change (in response to NCCRS).
 WACDEP Mozambique: The capacity of national stakeholders with respect to responding to extreme weather events will be developed.
-Mozambique will also develop an investment plan that identifies national priority investments that address water security and climate resilience (and variability and extremes) The investment plan will inform the national development plan
+Mozambique will also develop an investment plan that identifies national priority investments that address water security and climate resilience (and variability and extremes) The investment plan will inform the national development plan OC #2: By the end of 2014 Stakeholders beyond water and at multiple levels GWPSA through its stakeholder platforms at national, basin -- --- --- The SADC Water Division, regional are engaged in river basin planning and implementation processes and regional level will strengthen involvement of water using basin, national and local authorities in sectors in Transboundary Water Resources Management the basins will advance the effective SADC-GIZ-GWPSA : Strengthening national-basin linkages implementation of IWRM ensuring considering national (key water using and impacting sectors involvement of water using and and water) development priorities and basin IWRM and influencing sectors. development plans .

-OC #2:

-The SADC Water Division, regional basin, national and local authorities in the basins will advance the effective implementation of IWRM ensuring involvement of water using and influencing sectors.